clrblind/gdbolly/README.md

 -   **Session Management**: Comments and patches are saved per-binary.
 -   **System Log**: Detailed logging of all GDB interactions and user actions.
 -   **Binary Upload**: Support for loading binaries from the `/targets` directory.
+-   **Robustness**: Designed to handle stripped binaries (no debug symbols) and missing source code, ensuring usability in real-world reverse engineering scenarios.

 ## Technology Stack